It’s true … thin and crispy kale chips are so, SO delicious! But there are a few tricks to getting oven-baked kale chips right.

 Let cool for about 30 seconds or so, then you can start snacking!
 But be warned – once you start, it’s kind of tough to stop.
 But, hey – there are worse foods to be addicted to, no?

 Here are instructions in recipe form (with a print button).
-And below that, I’ve provided a handy-dandy Pinterest graphic if you’re into the pinning thing.
+Now go get snacking!

 - Preheat oven to 300 degrees Fahrenheit.